Planet P Project: Tony Carey before Planet P Project

 Tony Carey signed his first recording contract in the early 1970s with his band Blessings, though the band never finished recording an album.
 Carey successfully auditioned as the keyboardist for Ritchie Blackmore's band Rainbow and played with the band for two years.
 He recorded one studio album with Rainbow, the highly acclaimed Rising, and live concert material from two world tours was subsequently released as two double LPs and a six-disc CD box set.

 Carey left Rainbow in 1977 and moved to Germany in 1978.
-He co-owned Hotline recording studio in Frankfurt, West Germany, with producer Peter Hauke, and he spent many hours over the next five years with his friend and recording engineer Nigel Jopson, recording as he wanted, often working twenty-hour days.
+He met producer Peter Hauke, who owned Hotline recording studio in Frankfurt, and Carey spent many hours over the next five years with his friend and recording engineer Nigel Jopson, recording as he wanted, often working twenty-hour days.
 As Carey states, he suffered the consequences of excessive drug use during this period.
 He recorded all of his early albums at that studio.
 He released his first solo album, In the Absence of the Cat, in 1982, on the indie label X-Records.
 Carey released his second solo album, I Won't Be Home Tonight, on the Rocshire label in 1982, along with the single (and music video) "West Coast Summer Nights".
 The title track was also released as a single.